mayjspencer/Content-Performance-Dashboard/README.md

 # Content Performance Dashboard
-A streamlined dashboard for visualizing weekly performance across Facebook, TikTok, YouTube, and other platforms.
-Built to replace messy spreadsheets, this tool helps our small media team quickly identify what’s working, what’s trending, and where to focus next.
+This is a streamlined dashboard for visualizing weekly performance across Facebook, TikTok, YouTube, and other platforms.
+I built this to replace messy spreadsheets for our small media business.
+It helped us quickly identify what was working, what was not working, and where to focus next.
+It was much more readable and accessible for all members of our team.

 - [**Live Demo**](https://boomerbackfield.streamlit.app)

 - 🛠️ Python • Streamlit •  Plotly

-- Used internally by our startup to track Social Media pages with 45M+ views.
+- Used internally by our startup to track social media pages with 45M+ views.

 ## Features

 -  **Multi-Platform Analysis**: Upload weekly `.csv` exports from Facebook, TikTok, and others
--  **Weekly Metrics Overview**: Total views, reach, and post count
--  **Multi-Week Trends**: Compare engagement over time with line and bar charts
+-  **Weekly Metrics Comparisons**: Compare engagement over time with line and bar charts
--  **Top Performing Posts**: Highlights the week’s 5 best posts
+-  **Highlights and Compares Top Performing Posts**: Highlights the week’s 5 best posts
--  **Upload & Snapshot Ready**: Simple interface for weekly updates
+-  **Hosted By Streamlit For Accessiblity**: Simple interface for weekly updates

 ## Dashboard Preview